Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 [Update an employee's federal taxes ](https://docs.gusto.com/docs/api/b3A6MjYxODExMDU-update-an-employee-s-federal-taxes)

 This endpoint updates attributes relevant for an employee's federal taxes.
-These inputs will be used to calculate how much federal withholding tax will be withheld from an employee's wages.
+These inputs will be used to calculate how much federal income tax will be withheld from an employee's wages.

 When updating an employee's federal taxes, the following information is needed:
 - **version** (string) - The current version of the object.
 You can `GET` the current version via [Get an employee's federal taxes](https://docs.gusto.com/docs/api/b3A6MjYxODExMDQ-get-an-employee-s-federal-taxes)